confidential-computing/governance/TAC/Meetings/2022-04-21/CCC_TAC_Minutes-2022-04-21.md

  * Lily Sturmann (LS)  asked to vote upfront and monthly seperately, DT said it wouldn't help Gramine, because it will be a signup as a package deal
  * DT proposed up to $1800 year, $1000 standard policy for each project to use, vote on each project actual cost on a case-per-case basis as long as it falls into this budget
  * Simon Johnson (SJ) asked for a more specific policy with guidelines for what the TAC would be looking for and what would be approved and what would not
- * DT said that he agreed with SJ and that consistancey across the projects is a good thing, SJ said that some clarification on overall professionsal website design would be good
+ * DT said that he agreed with SJ and that consistency across the projects is a good thing, SJ said that some clarification on overall professional website design would be good
  * DT called for a vote - slide 11 Proposal

  **Approved** - Policy for new budget approved for website